axibase/atsd-use-cases/research/illinois-birthrates/README.md

 | 9 | Madison County | Edwardsville | 0.27 |
 | 10 | Champaign County* | Urbana | 0.20 |

-> \* Champaign County was the only top ten county by population to not appear as a top ten county by birthrate, consistently out-performed by the smaller Peoria County (Population: 0.19 million).
+> \* Champaign County is the only top ten county by population not to appear as a top ten county by birthrate, consistently out-performed by the smaller Peoria County (Population: 0.19 million).

 ![](./images/ILL29.png)